KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/part-1-basic-css.md

     4. Copy the text in the grey box under the `STANDARD` heading
     5. Back in CodePen, paste the copied `link` tag text just above the `</head>` tag.

+You now have the information you'll need when styling your page, continue on to change the styling.